squid-cache/squid-cache.github.io/docs/SquidFaq/CacheDigests.md

 suitable for addition to the digest.

-A number of objects are not suitable, e.g. those that are private, not cacheable, negatively cached etc. and are skipped immediately.
+A number of objects are not suitable, e.g. those that are private, not cachable, negatively cached etc. and are skipped immediately.

 A *freshness* test is next made in an attempt to guess if the object will expire soon, since if it does, it is not worthwhile adding it to